Mental Health Crisis Services

 - Feeling overwhelmed by stress from family issues, work pressure, or domestic violence increases mental health risks.
 Seek support if it becomes hard to cope alone.

-- Talking about death, expressing thoughts of self-harm, or attempting suicide indicates a serious emergency requiring immediate help from crisis services like 988 Suicide & Crisis Lifeline.
+- Talking about death, expressing thoughts of self-harm, or attempting suicide indicates a serious emergency.
+Access immediate help from crisis services like 988 Suicide & Crisis Lifeline.

-- Experiencing delusions or hearing voices is a common symptom of severe mental illness, such as schizophrenia, often needing urgent care.
+- Hearing voices or having delusions is a common sign of serious mental illness, like schizophrenia.
+This often requires urgent care.

-- Sudden withdrawal from loved ones and everyday activities may be a sign of deep emotional pain requiring support groups and professional counseling.
+- Withdrawing suddenly from loved ones and daily activities may show deep emotional pain.
+This may require support groups and professional counseling.

 - Panic attacks with chest pain, rapid breathing, and sweating could feel overwhelming but are treatable with trained crisis counselors.